mrjoshi0147/LeetCode-June-Challenge/README.md

 # LeetCode-June-Challenge
-Here are my solutions of June Challenge on LeetCode
+Here are my solutions of June Challenge.